-Colorectal cancer is the third most common non-skin cancer and the second leading cause of cancer-related mortality in men and women in the United States.
+Colorectal cancer is the third most common non-skin cancer in both men and women.
+It is the second leading cause of cancer-related mortality in the United States.
 Over the past decade, colorectal cancer incidence and mortality rates have decreased in all racial/ethnic populations except American Indians/Alaska Natives.
-Men and women have similar incidence and mortality rates through age 50; after age 50, rates are higher in men.
+Men and women have similar incidence rates through age 39; at and above age 40, rates are higher in men.

-Risk factors for colorectal cancer include increasing age, colorectal polyps, a family history of colorectal cancer, and certain genetic mutations.
+Risk factors for colorectal cancer include increasing age, colorectal polyps, a family history of colorectal cancer, certain genetic mutations, excessive alcohol use, obesity, being physically inactive, cigarette smoking, and a history of inflammatory bowel disease.
 Effective colorectal cancer screening tests include the fecal occult blood test, sigmoidoscopy, and colonoscopy.
-These screening tests enable detection and removal of polyps that may progress to cancer.
-Standard treatments for colorectal cancer include surgery, chemotherapy, radiation therapy, and targeted therapy.
+Standard treatments for colorectal cancer include surgery, chemotherapy, radiation therapy, cryosurgery, radiofrequency ablation, and targeted therapy.

 Examples of NCI Activities Relevant to Colorectal Cancer

-- NCI's Population-based Research Optimizing Screening through Personalized Regimens (PROSPR) program supports multisite, coordinated transdisciplinary research on cancer screening to better understand how to improve the screening process, including recruitment, diagnosis, and referral for treatment.
-Three sites are focused on colorectal cancer screening.
+- The Population-based Research Optimizing Screening through Personalized Regimens (PROSPR) program is supporting multisite, coordinated, transdisciplinary research on cancer screening to better understand how to improve the screening process, including recruitment, diagnosis, and referral for treatment.
+Three sites are focusing on colorectal cancer screening.

-- NCI's PREVENT Cancer Preclinical Drug Development Program supports efforts to move cancer-preventive chemical and biological agents and biomarkers from preclinical development toward clinical trial testing.
-Three projects are looking at drug efficacy for colon cancer, and another project is testing immunization against colon cancer.
+- The PREVENT Cancer Preclinical Drug Development Program is supporting efforts to move cancer preventive chemical and biological agents and biomarkers from preclinical development toward clinical trial testing.
+Several projects are studying colon cancer prevention through preclinical development of small molecule inhibitors, identification of biomarkers of cancer, and vaccine development.

-- Eight gastrointestinal-cancer-specific Specialized Programs of Research Excellence (SPOREs) are conducting translational research on gastrointestinal system cancers, including colorectal cancer.
+- Five gastrointestinal-cancer-specific Specialized Programs of Research Excellence (SPOREs) are conducting translational research on gastrointestinal system cancers, including colorectal cancer.

 Selected Advances in Colorectal Cancer Research